 Jeffrey Havard was wrongfully convicted in December 2002, and sentenced to death in Mississippi for the sexual assault and murder of his girlfriend’s six-month-old daughter, Chloe Britt.
 Chloe’s death was a tragic accident, not a murder.
 Havard accidentally dropped Chloe after giving her a bath.
 According to Havard, Chloe slipped out of his hands and hit her head on the toilet.
 The evidence in the case supports his claims.
 Jeffrey must be granted a new trial.
 Jeffrey Havard is innocent.
 Continue reading →

 Nyki Kish was wrongfully convicted on March 1, 2011 of second degree murder for the stabbing death of Ross Hammond in Toronto, Canada, on August 8, 2007.
-Support for her cause continues to grow as she awaits a decision on her appeal.
+Nyki's 2013 appeal was denied on March 10, 2014.
+Nyki needs your support more than ever.
+Please join the fight.
 Nyki Kish is innocent.
 Continue reading →

 "I'm not a guilty person looking for a legal loophole.
 I'm an innocent person looking for justice."

-Debra Milke was wrongfully convicted and sentenced to death in 1991 in Arizona for the murder of her four-year-old son.
+Debra Milke was wrongfully convicted and sentenced to death in 1991 in Arizona for the murder of her four-year-old son in 1989.
 Debra is a victim of police negligence and corruption.
 The only evidence against her was a detective's claim that she provided a non-recorded verbal confession.
 Debra Milke is innocent.
+Continue reading →

 An inspiring Event: William Dillon Enjoys His Freedom

-Kirstin Lobato was wrongfully convicted in October, 2006, of voluntary manslaughter and sexual penetration of a corpse.
+Kirstin Lobato was wrongfully convicted in October, 2006, of voluntary manslaughter and sexual penetration of a corpse in 2001.
 There is absolutely no evidence implicating her to the crime and she has a rock solid alibi.
 The authorities failed to properly investigate this crime leading to a wrongful conviction.
 Kirstin Lobato is innocent.
 Continue reading →

 An Arizona woman who spent more than two decades on death row was released on bond Friday afternoon after a judge ruled there’s no direct evidence linking her to the death of her young son.
 Debra Milke walked out of the Maricopa County Sheriff’s jail after supporters posted $250,000 bond.
 Continue reading →